HelloVNProject/HelloVN/README.md

 1. Make sure you already installed Godot Exporting Template V3.5.2 (not Mono Version).
 2. Access the export menu and select the desired platform.

+# 💬 Help Us to Translate

+If you'd like to help **add another language** to this game (localization), please follow these steps:

+1. First, download programs like `Poedit` that support gettext language files, as the game uses `.po` files for localization purposes.
+2. Copy the `zh` directory under the `locales` directory and rename the directory to the Unix standard locale abbreviation of the language you intend to translate.
+For more details, refer to: [Unix Locales][unix-locales].
+3. Use a program like Poedit to open the language file within the new directory and begin translating.
+4. You can save your progress at any time, and then select this new language in the game client for testing and debugging.
+5. Once you've completed the translation, don't forget to submit a Pull Request to this repository.
+The new language will be added to the official client in the next version.

+If you're interested in **improving languages that already exist** in the game, please follow these steps:

+1. First, download programs like `Poedit` that support gettext language files, as the game uses `.po` files for localization purposes.
+2. Navigate to the `locales` directory and enter the language directory you want to improve.
+For more details, refer to: [Unix Locales][unix-locales].
+3. Within the language directory, use a program like Poedit to open the language file and proceed with the translation.
+4. You can save your progress at any time, and then select the improved language in the game client for testing and debugging.
+5. Once you've finished the translation improvements, remember to submit a Pull Request to this repository.
+The updated language will be included in the official client in the next version.

+Note: If you don't want to submit a Pull Request and only intend to privately distribute the translation to friends, you can package the translated directory and send it to the recipient.
+They can then unzip and use it within the 'locales' directory.

 # ⚠ Assets Requiring Additional Mention

 When using any files from this repository personally, as a team, organization, or commercially, be aware of the specified licenses for additional marked assets to avoid copyright and unauthorized usage risks.